 Korean Barbecue Sauce Recipe is a flavor game changer.
-Spiced with Gochujang, this sticky and spicy barbecue sauce is versatile enough to pair with any grilled meat or used to season stir fry, lettuce wraps and soups.
+Spiced with Gochujang, this sticky and spicy Korean barbecue sauce is versatile enough to pair with any grilled meat or used to season stir fry, lettuce wraps and soups.
 Quick, easy and can be made ahead!

 Let me introduce you to one of my new favorite sauces.
 It only takes a few minutes to make and has such a unique flavor profile from the Gochujang that I am sorry I waited until now to start making it.
-I love Tamari and even though it is not considered interchangeable, I find that I am regularly substituting it into recipes that traditionally call for soy sauce.
+I love Tamari and even though it is not considered interchangeable, I’m regularly substituting it into recipes that traditionally call for soy sauce.

 Looking for more Asian-inspired recipes?

 - Instant Pot Orange Chicken – sweet,sticky and better than take-out

 - Sweet and Soy Chicken – pan seared chicken Heaven!